Artis-M/Blazor-Client/README.md

 - Add/Remove quantity to a product.
 - Edit name of an product.
 - Orders page where orders can be accepted or canceled.
+- Generates unique tokens.

 To be added:

-  - Generate unique tokens with expiry
-  - Fix the CSS and make the UI more efficent.
+  - Have tokens expire after a certain period of time.